Cubs vs. Brewers Player Props Betting Odds

-Player prop bet odds for Cody Bellinger, Christian Yelich and others are listed when the Chicago Cubs host the Milwaukee Brewers at Wrigley Field on Monday at 8:05 PM ET.
+Christian Yelich and Cody Bellinger are two of the players with prop bets on the table when the Milwaukee Brewers and the Chicago Cubs play at Wrigley Field on Tuesday (at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!